 - Have at least 3 minutes rest after each set

 - Ensure that you have at 2 proper rest days per week

-- Keep cardio to minimum and use brisk walking intensity for a maximum of 20 minutes-twice a week
+- Keep cardio to a minimum and use brisk walking intensity for a maximum of 20 minutes-twice a week

 Nutritional advice for ectomorphs

 - Eat 6-8 small meals per day and eat every 2 hours if possible

 - Boost your protein intake to 1.2-1.5g per pound of bodyweight

 - In terms of the macros ratios consumed 30% should be from protein, 20% from healthy fats and 30% from carbs

 - In terms of proteins eat foods such as lean grass-fed beef and oily fish.